 A service anniversary program can be all of this, and so much more.
-The true return on investment of a service anniversary program lasts much longer than the day in which your employees are celebrated.
+The true return on investment of a service anniversary program lasts much longer than the day on which your employees are celebrated.
 It can resonate across your organization, creating a culture of recognition and setting your organization on track to be the type of work environment that employees praise.

 Here are some of the ways that investing in service anniversary programs can help your organization:

 Jumpstart a Culture of Recognition With a Service Anniversary Program

 Many organizations strive to create a cohesive work environment where everyone feels a sense of belonging and can make meaningful contributions.
-Recognition plays a key role in developing this type of environment because it enables employees to give and receive acknowledgement and ultimately be noticed for their work.
+Recognition plays a key role in developing this type of environment because it enables employees to give and receive acknowledgment and ultimately be noticed for their work.

 Embracing employee recognition across an organization can help to:

 - Enhance Employee Engagement